williamdemeo/ds644-spring2023/projects/Project1/README.md

 #### Filtering

 Implement filtering on tweet sets.
-Complete the stubs for the methods `filter` and `filterAcc` by replacing the `???` symbols with your code.
+Complete the stubs for the methods `filter` and `filter_aux` by replacing the `???` symbols with your code.

-`filter` takes two arguments: 1) a function and 2) a predicate which takes a tweet and returns a boolean.  `filter` returns the subset of all the tweets in the original set for which the predicate is true.
+`filter` takes two arguments: 1) a function and 2) a predicate that takes a tweet and returns a boolean.  `filter` returns the subset of all the tweets in the original set for which the predicate is true.

 For example, the following call: